La Sagrada Família, designed by architect Antoni Gaudí, is a landmark and top attraction in Barcelona, Spain

 In November 2010, Pope Benedict XVI dedicated the church.
 A choir of 800 filled the choir loft.
 Our tour guide commented that the choir had a challenge.
 Because of the size and distances, there was a second delay with the music.

 Gaudí used mathematical concepts in his work, such as catenary arches and Hyperboloids.
 The interior columns are more than representations of trees in a forest.
 They bear the main load of the building.
 Because the exterior walls support only their own weight, they can accommodate large windows to let in light.
 The use of hyperboloids on the ceiling allows for more natural light.

 Current construction continues to adhere to Gaudí’s ideas.
 Gaudí used geometric forms, and geometry has made it possible to interpret the original project, although new techniques, such as 3D modelling and other computer technologies, have replaced Gaudí’s empirical study of inverted weights.
 Other changes have occurred over time, some because of modern building regulations, others because of availability of materials.

 Sagrada Familia is an expiatory church, funded solely through donations.
 Proceeds from ticket sales help fund the continued construction.
-If you visit the church, I recommend purchasing tickets online in advance.
+If you visit the church in person (in non-pandemic times), I recommend purchasing tickets online in advance.
 On-site ticket line-ups can be very long.
 I found the process of ordering tickets through the Sagrada Familia site more cumbersome than some I have used, but it was still worth buying in advance.
 That was several years ago now and the process may have improved.
 I also recommend taking one of the guided tours or ordering an audio tour headset.
 The information provided will enhance your visit.